-This is an excursion from Tórshavn I would highly recommend.
+This is an excursion from Tórshavn to the islands of Hestur and Koltur I would highly recommend.
 I heard about it from a local, enquired at the Tourist information office and went down to the harbour to locate the schooner called Norðlýsið.

 This delightful old vessel sold tickets on board and soon set sail (or rather ignited its engine) for the island of Hestur to the southwest.
-This island is otherwise only reached by ferry and the purpose of the trip was to visit the caves on the far side of the island – unreachable by any other means than boats.
+This island is otherwise only reached by ferry.
+The purpose of my trip was to visit the caves on the far side of the island – unreachable by any other means than boats.
 There are two trips a week during the summer season.

 It was an easy and slow way to go.
-We went due south and soon turned west going around the southern end of Hestur.
+We went due south and soon turned west around the southern end of Hestur.
 There are caves located on the western side of the island.
 The caves go deep, very deep and we had to leave the ship and board smaller RIB-boats to be able to move into them.
-The caves are possible to navigate even deeper in kayaks and by crawling, but this particular excursion involved a live concert experience in the Klæmintsgjógv cave.
+The caves are possible to navigate even deeper in kayaks and by crawling.
+This particular excursion involved a live concert experience in the Klæmintsgjógv cave.

 Unfortunately I had problems with my cameras and have no own pictures to show you.
 I have borrowed some on Flickr, on a proper license.

 Three musicians on board the schooner were transported in first to set up their equipment, while we made a round-trip in the connecting caves to give them time to prepare.
 We returned for a most remarkable concert.
 Precariously perched on the wet and slippery rocks at the far end of a cave, the three musicians gave us a concert out of this world.
 We, the audience, could hear the sound of the instruments accompanied by the sound of the sea around us under the cathedral-like high ceiling above us.

 A foot on land